amitksinhaz/BikeSharingPrediction/README.md

 * git clone https://github.com/amitksinhaz/BikeSharingPrediction.git
 * cd project-directory

-From the repo, following Python notebook files can be used:
+From the repo, following Python notebook files can be used.
+The notebook with answers is my-answers.ipynb
 * jupyter notebook Predicting_bike_sharing_data.ipynb
 * jupyter notebook my-answers.ipynb